polterguy/magic.data.cql/README.md

-# CQL IO and logging adapters for Hyperlambda
+# NoSQL IO and logging adapters for Hyperlambda

 This data adapter contains alternative NoSQL file system services, implementing `IFileService`, `IFolderService`, and `IStreamService`, allowing you to use as an interchangeable _"virtual file system"_ for cases where you want